deckerweb/toolbar-extras/README.md

 **New, 1.4.0:** *Extended the Genesis Plugin support for:*

-* Mai Demo Importer (free, by Mike Hemberger, BizBudding Inc.) - *an Add-On for the "Mai Themes" for Genesis*
+* Mai Demo Importer (free, by Mike Hemberger, BizBudding Inc.) - *An Add-On for the "Mai Themes" for Genesis*
 * Genesis Super Customizer (free, by Mario Giancini) - *Note: only version 1.2.2 or higher supported*
 * Genesis Simple Share (free, by StudioPress)
 * Genesis Simple FAQ (free, by StudioPress)